shelkemayur2002/new/README.md

 ### **🐞Bug-id : P2-BG-5**

 **Description:**
-Sidebar navigation does not update active state correctly.
+The sidebar navigation in the Promodizer Portal does not correctly update the active state when moving between modules.

-**Expected Result:** Green indicator & highlight should move with active item.
+This issue appears in two ways:

+1. **Green Active Indicator Does Not Move**
+   - The small green light/backlight stays fixed on Dashboard.
+   - It does not follow the currently selected menu option.

+2. **Sidebar Highlight Works Only for Some Items**
+   - Highlight appears correctly for Dashboard, Record Sales, My Stores, My Profile.
+   - Highlight does NOT appear for Sales History, Attendance, Attendance History.

+This makes the sidebar visually inconsistent and confusing.

+**Expected Result:** Active state indicators should move correctly and highlight should appear for all menu items.
-**Actual Result:** Green light stays on Dashboard; highlight missing for several items.
+**Actual Result:** Active indicator remains fixed; highlight shows only for some modules.

 **Category:** UI / Functional